 Oscar Wilde famously said, “I don’t desire to change anything in England except the weather.”
 While the unpredictable cycle of rain, fog, snow, sleet, and occasional sunshine that graces the English countryside may not dampen the spirits of the loyal citizens, it can wreak havoc on large film productions hoping to shoot a summer picnic or stroll to the village.
 To mediate the uncertainty of the weather, both Autumn de Wilde’s EMMA. and Michael Engler’s Downton Abbey turned to Richard Wild to serve as chief meteorologist.
-On over 170 film and television shows around the world, Wild has used cutting-edge weather modeling technology to help film productions to keep on schedule.
-After getting his PhD from the University of Derby in geology/meteorology, Wild has been working for nearly 24 years at Britain’s WeatherNet, where he is their Chief Meteorologist.
+On over 240 film and television shows around the world, Wild has used cutting-edge weather modeling technology to help film productions to keep on schedule.
+After getting his PhD from the University of Derby in geography/meteorology, Wild has been working for nearly 24 years at Britain’s WeatherNet, where he is their Chief Meteorologist.

 We spoke with Wild about how he works with film productions, what the weather phenomena are that he looks out for, and how he ended up in this unique job.